sinchanapoojarthy/Project2/README.md

 #Project2
-Creation of basics portfolio using HTML,CSS,TypeScript in Angular CLI fraework.
+Creation of basics portfolio using HTML,CSS,TypeScript in Angular CLI framework.